polluxparis/zebulon-grid/README.md

 # Zebulon pivot grid
-React pivot grid component for large datasets.
+React pivot grid component for large data sets.
 Manage measures (aggregated figures) by dimensions (axises) in rows or columns directly on the grid.
 ## available demo at: http://polluxparis.github.io/zebulon-grid/
 ## Main features
 * Pivoting by drag & drop of dimensions.
 * Sorting and filtering.
+* Grand total and subtotals.
 * Expand/collapse of dimensions hierarchy.
 * Resizing of columns and rows.
 * Drilldown facilities.
-* Add custom measures, formats, sorts and external functions in the configuration objects.
+* Custom measures, formats, sorts and external functions in the configuration objects.
 ## Getting started

 Install `zebulon-pivotgrid` using npm.